-Let's be honest: when you picture launching your own line of supplement gummies, you're probably dreaming about the branding, the customers, and the impact.
+Honestly, when you picture launching your own line of supplement gummies, you're probably dreaming about the branding, the customers, and the impact.
 You're likely not dreaming about moisture-content testing, certificate of analysis paperwork, or the staggering cost of a custom bear mold.
-But here’s the insider truth every seasoned formulator knows: the path to that dream runs straight through those very details.
+But here's what every seasoned formulator knows: the path to that dream runs straight through those very details.
 The good news?
-You can navigate it brilliantly on a budget, if you know where to be a perfectionist and where to be a pragmatist.
+You can get it done on a budget, if you know where to be a perfectionist and where to be practical.

 The Three Budget Pillars You Can't Skimp On

-Think of your budget like a pyramid.
-The foundation must be solid, or the whole thing crumbles.
+Your budget works like a pyramid: the foundation has to be solid, or the whole thing falls apart.
 In manufacturing, these are the non-negotiable investments that protect your brand and your customers.

 1. The Compliance Cornerstone

-This isn't a boring regulatory hoop; it's your brand's armor.
+Regulatory compliance isn't a hoop to jump through—it's your brand's armor.
 Your manufacturing partner must be FDA-registered and operate under strict cGMP (Current Good Manufacturing Practice) standards.
 Allocating funds (or time) for a thorough vetting of their facility and quality protocols isn't an expense-it's your first and most important purchase.
-It’s what lets you sleep at night.
+It's what lets you sleep at night.

 2. The Paper Trail of Trust: CoAs